 - Be cautious of the harm to the area by means of plucking flowers, littering or wearing nature-harming footwear.

-Our trip ended in a high note.
+Our trip ended on a high note.
 The whole world is in a mini form right here in our Country.
 Whether be it snowy mountains or rocky hills or valleys of flowers.
 We only need to explore our beautiful and diverse country more to learn its magnificence.
 I am planning to visit this place again soon with other friends and relatives to show how diverse our country is.
+The whole trip reminded me of Toubkal National Park’s adventurous hiking, huge mountains, and valleys.

 Bhambavli Vajrai Waterfall is the highest waterfall in India.